-The National Grange supports the formation of an Office of Rural Prosperity to be housed in the Executive Branch of the President of the United States to coordinate and streamline Federal investments and foster public-private partnerships that strengthen communities and improve the quality of life and well-being of persons living and working in rural communities.
+The National Grange continues to support the formation of an Office of Rural Prosperity to be housed in the Executive Branch of the President of the United States to coordinate and streamline Federal investments and foster public-private partnerships that strengthen communities and improve the quality of life and well-being of persons living and working in rural communities.

 The importance of retaining a tax-exempt status for all qualified Granges must be maintained.
-We encourage the National Grange to provide State Granges with information via electronic or paper communications of filing procedures for the necessary 990-N form.
+We encourage the National Grange to provide State Granges with information on filing procedures for the necessary 990-N form.